Airbotics/uptane-server/docs/guides/quickstart.md

 > The default username is `root` and is passwordless.

-You should now see your built image on the [images](https://dashboard.airbotics.io/images) page of the Airbotics dashboard.
+> You should now see your provisioned robot on the [robots](https://dashboard.airbotics.io/robots) page of the Airbotics dashboard.

 ## Rollout an OTA update